Real non-abelian mixed Hodge structures for quasi-projective varieties: formality and splitting: Algebraic MHS/MTS for quasi-projective varieties II --- non-trivial monodromy

 Hence $\O_{\tilde{P}}(1)= \O_{\tilde{P}}(u-iv)$ and $ \O_{S^1}(1)\ten \Cx = \O_{S^1}\ten \Cx (u-iv)$ are trivial line bundles, but $ \O_{S^1}(1)= \O_{S^1}(u,v)/(au+bv-u,bu-av-v)$. \end{definition}

-\begin{proposition} Let $R$ be a quotient of $\varpi_1(Y,y)^{\red}$, and assume that we have the following data. \begin{itemize} \item For each finite rank local real system $\vv$ on $Y$ corresponding to an $R$-representation, a flat $\sA^0_X$-submodule graded subsheaf
+\begin{proposition} Let $R$ be a quotient of $\varpi_1(Y,y)^{\red}$, and assume that we have the following data. \begin{itemize} \item For each finite rank local real system $\vv$ on $Y$ corresponding to an $R$-representation, a flat graded $(\sA^0_X\ten \Cx)$-submodule

 closed under the operations $D$ and $D^c$.
 This must be functorial in $\vv$, with \begin{itemize} \item $\sT^*(\vv\oplus \vv')=\sT^{*}(\vv)\oplus \sT^*(\vv')$, \item the image of $\sT^*(\vv) \ten \sT^*(\vv') \xra{\wedge} j_*\sA^*_Y(\vv\ten \vv')\ten \Cx$ contained in $\sT^*(\vv\ten \vv')$, and \item $1 \in \sT^*(\R)$. \end{itemize}